7/30/2024

 Operator

-Again, if you have a question, please press star, then one.
-The next question is from Chris Mueller with Citizens JMP.
+Thank you.
+Again, if you have a question, please press star, then 1.
+The next question is from Chris Muller with Citizens JMP.
 Please go ahead.

 speaker

-Everyone, thanks for taking the question.
-So kind of following up on that, that last theme.
-You guys are one of the only commercial mortgage rates that's actively lending.
-Some of the other guys are starting to pick up and maybe we see a little bit of that as everyone reports.
-But I guess how are you guys thinking about portfolio growth over the coming quarters?
-And is this pace of origination a good ballpark or do you think that'll start to pick up as that pipeline starts to fill out a little more?
+Hey, everyone.
+Thanks for taking the question.
+So kind of following up on that last theme, you guys are one of the only commercial mortgage rates that's actively lending.
+Some of the other guys are starting to pick up, and maybe we see a little bit of that as everyone reports.
+But I guess, how are you guys thinking about portfolio growth over the coming quarters?
+And is this pace of origination a good ballpark, or do you think that'll start to pick up as that pipeline starts to fill out a little more?
 Thanks.

 speaker

-Well, again, as we as I mentioned in the prepared remarks, Chris, you know, we're anticipating six transactions in 2024.
-Six to eight, I would say we've already closed two this year.
-We have one that's in diligence and we do have a pretty solid pipeline.
-Our goal would be really to from a production standpoint, you know, I think we're probably looking at $200 million to total production or so for 2024.
-And we think that that's achievable.
-Most of obviously most of which is going to happen in Q3 and Q4.
+Well, again, as I mentioned in the prepared remarks, Chris, we're anticipating six transactions in 2024.
+Six to eight, I would say.
+We've already closed two this year.
+We have one that's in diligence, and we do have a pretty solid pipeline.
+Our goal would be really, from a production standpoint, I think we're probably looking at $200 million of total production or so for 2024, and we think that that's achievable, obviously most of which is going to happen in Q3 and Q4.
+Got it.

 speaker

-Got it.
 That's helpful.
-And then I guess with the rent concessions on the Yardley office now expired, is a sale in 2024 a possibility?
-And have you guys started marketing that property yet?
+And then I guess with the rent concessions on the Yardley office now expired, is a sale in 2024 a possibility, and have you guys started marketing that property yet?

 speaker

 We have not started marketing that property.
 I think we've been planning to hold that through 2024.
-I think in the environment that you're in today, you know, to put up to put an office building on the marketplace performing office building that has cash flow.
-I don't know that you'll get the quite the attention you would get right until that until that market begins to stabilize a little bit more.
-You know, that is adding a couple cents to the property as well.
+I think in the environment that you're in today, to put an office building on the marketplace, a performing office building that has cash flow, I don't know that you'll get quite the attention you would get until that market begins to stabilize a little bit more.
+That is adding a couple cents to DE.
+The property is well leased.
 They continue to renew tenants there.
 They continue to have tours for the vacant space there.
 I think we're 81% or so occupied there.
-So really the property is performing well.
+So really, the property is performing well.
 It fits well within our portfolio.
 RMR, as you know, manages that asset.
-So really, it's just kind of a status quo at the moment.
-We'll make that decision with the board.
-You know, probably going into 2025 to determine what we want to do there.
+So really, it's just kind of status quo at the moment.
+We'll make that decision with the board. you know, probably going into 2025 to determine what we want to do there.

 speaker